zyrkomi/packages_read_filter_display_app/README.md

 HOST - host on which db is run
 PORT - port on which db is run
 DB - db name

+# Runing the app
+To run the app on Linux or Windows system use virtual environment and install required packages, listed in requirements.txt.